mvolkmann/blog/src/swift-ui.md

   This does not display the prompt, and renders all the options as a scrollable wheel.
-  It requires sufficient vertical space to render properly (a height of 300 works well).
+  It requires sufficient vertical space to render properly.
+  A height of 300 works well.

+TODO: What style displays the prompt at the selected value and
+TODO: when tapped displays the options on a separate sheet?

 When the options are generated using `ForEach` iterating over an array, the selected value is described the `id` property values